 Allan Carl Stover, age 81, died Wednesday, September 18, 2019.
 Mr. Stover was born in Cleveland, Ohio.
 He moved to The Villages from Ellicott City, Maryland, in 2005.
 He was a retired electronic engineer with Northrop Grumman and a Registered Professional Engineer (California).
 He spent twenty years of his career working overseas.
 He served as technical advisor to the Philippine Air force for eight years, the Venezuelan Air Force for three years, the Greek aerospace industries for two years, and the Saudi Arabian Air Force for six years.
 He has visited more than fifty countries.
 In the Philippines, he was appointed advisor to that nation’s Metric Board during its conversion to the metric system.
 He was Secretary-General of the Asia Instrumentation and Measurements Federation, working to coordinate instrumentation and precision measurement activities in Asia.
 He survived a terrorist attack in Sri Lanka; dodged anti-American demonstrations in Beijing, China, when the U. S. bombed the Chinese embassy in Belgrade; witnessed the beheading of eight drug smugglers in Saudi Arabia, went behind the Iron Curtain into Communist East Germany years before the Berlin Wall fell; and lived in the Philippines while President Marcos seized power and became a dictator.

-To send flowers in memory of Allan Carl Stover, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Allan Carl Stover, please visit our Heartfelt Sympathies Store.

 Allan falsified his birth certificate, forged permission papers, and enlisted in the U. S. Coast Guard at age 14 for four years during the Korean War.
 He served on a ship in the Pacific, on isolated duty on an island in Palau, and on a gunboat in Florida.
 After his discharge at age 18, he served as an Able Seaman (Unlimited, Any Waters) in the Merchant Marine for a season on a Great Lakes ore carrier.